David Freed

 September 16, 2025

-I once met the actor and director Robert Redford.
-I was a young reporter in Denver back then, covering the state legislature and Colorado governor’s office for the now-defunct Rocky Mountain News.
-I’d received a tip that Redford was set to have breakfast the following morning at the Governor’s Mansion with then-Gov. Dick Lamm.
+I once met Robert Redford.
+I was a young reporter in Denver, covering the state legislature and governor’s office for the now-defunct Rocky Mountain News.
+I’d received a tip that Redford was scheduled to have breakfast the following morning at the Governor’s Mansion with then-Governor Dick Lamm.
 I showed up early and met Redford at the door.
-After introducing myself,...
+After introducing myself, I asked why the two men were meeting....

 Prev